Anti-Work: From “I Quit” to “We Revolt”

 Stickers anarchists made in solidarity with the Kellogg’s strike in late 2021.

 It has been a joy to debate this subject, compose this essay, and work together to publish it—precisely because it is not work.
 Everything that our collective has accomplished together over the past three decades—and it is a lot—has proceeded from our decision to refuse, wherever possible, to sell our time, energy, and creativity on the market.
-One of the chief deciding factors in the scale of social change we will see in our lifetimes is whether people like you invest your time, creativity, and resources in changing the world or in merely attempting to better yourself on an individual basis.
+One of the chief deciding factors in what scale of social change we will see in our lifetimes will be determined by whether people like you invest your time, creativity, and resources in changing the world rather than in merely attempting to improve your personal situation on an individual basis.

 Let’s find each other and see what we can do together outside the logic of the capitalist economy.
 This is the starting point of anti-work.